ovh/docs/pages/cloud/dedicated/esxi-network-HG-Scale/guide.en-au.md

 ### Failover IP via vRack

 First, add your public block of IP addresses to the vRack.
-To do so, go to the `Bare Metal Cloud`{.action} section of your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au) and open the `vRack`{.action} menu in the left-hand sidebar.
+To do so, go to the `Bare Metal Cloud`{.action} section of your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au) and open the `vRack`{.action} menu.

 Select your vRack from the list to display the list of eligible services.
 Click on the IP block you want to add to the vRack and then click the `Add`{.action} button.